Vancouver Aquarium: In popular culture

 The Vancouver Aquarium was featured frequently in the 1980s Canadian series, Danger Bay, which followed the day to day exploits of the Roberts family, led by Grant "Doc" Roberts, a marine veterinarian and his two children, Nicole and Jonah.

 A YouTube video featuring two sea otters "holding hands" was recorded at the Vancouver Aquarium.
 The two sea otters are Nyac and Milo.
 Nyac died on September 23, 2008.
 She was one of the last surviving sea otters of the 1989 Exxon Valdez oil spill.
 The video has been viewed over 19 million times on YouTube.
 As a result, the Vancouver Aquarium created a live sea otter cam on their website.
 The YouTube video was originally recorded by Cynthia Holmes.
 Milo died on January 12, 2012.

 The Vancouver Aquarium was also featured in the family film Andre (1994), and romantic comedy Good Luck Chuck (2007), as Cam's workplace.
 Television movie The Suite Life Movie (2011) used the aquarium as the research firm where Cody Martin interns.

 On September 5, 2008, Hayden Panettiere appeared on the Late Show with David Letterman and talked about her visit with the rescue dolphins at the Vancouver Aquarium.

 The song "Baby Beluga" by Raffi was inspired by Kavna, a beluga that he saw while visiting the Vancouver Aquarium.

+Parts of the 2026 American film Remarkably Bright Creatures were filmed at the Vancouver Aquarium.
+The production team utilized extensive footage of Agnetha, a Giant Pacific octopus.